+1 · ·

-Number of tickets 1
+Number of tickets

 Title

 First name

 Last name

-Gender select Why do we need to know this? (opens a pop-up window)
+Gender Why do we need to know this? (opens a pop-up window)

-Age range select Why do we need to kno w this? (opens a pop-up window)
+Age range Why do we need to know this? (opens a pop-up window)

-Occupation select Why do we need to know this?
+Occupation Why do we need to know this?

 Street (Example: Glasgow Street)

 House number (Example: 100)

 House sub name (Example: Flat 1b)

 House building name (Example: Cherry Tree Cottage)

 Town/City

-County select Why do we need to know this?
+County - select - Why do we need to know this?

 Postcode

-Email address Why dp we need to know this? (opens a pop-up window)
+Email address Why do we need to know this? (opens a pop-up window)

 Daytime phone number

-Mobile phone Why do we need to know th nis? (opens a pop-up window)
+Mobile phone Why do we need to know this? (opens a pop-up window)

 Do you have any access needs?
-Why do we need this in makin filohomokingih an ma a a a a a a a a a a a a a a a a a
+Why do we need this information the second secon

-C Yes € No Details of access requirements are likely to provide details of an individual's physical health, which is sensitive personal data.
-You must actively communicate why you are collecting this information by using a pop up box.
+Details of access requirements are likely to provide details of an individual's physical health,

+Yes No Which is sensitive personal data.
+You must actively

+communicate why you are collecting this information by using a pop up box.

+v V

-Access needs
+Access needs 4

-Where did you hear about us? select